open-telemetry/community/marketing-guidelines.md

 # OpenTelemetry Marketing Guidelines for Contributing Organizations

-OpenTelemetry is a collaboration among end-users, adjacent OSS projects, and vendors who ultimately sell products and services built upon OpenTelemetry data or components.
-Like many standards-oriented projects, the vendors that partner on OpenTelemetry also compete in the marketplace, and for this reason it’s important to establish some ground rules and expectations for how contributing organizations communicate and message about OpenTelemetry.
+OpenTelemetry (a.k.a.
+"OTel") is a collaboration among end-users, adjacent OSS projects, and vendors who ultimately sell products and services built upon OTel data or components.
+Like many standards-oriented projects, the vendors that partner on OTel also compete in the marketplace, and for this reason it’s important to establish some ground rules and expectations for how contributing organizations communicate and message about OTel.

-In fact, OpenTelemetry’s success depends on both the reality and the perception of sincere collaboration between the many parties (and vendors) involved.
+In fact, OTel’s success depends on both the reality and the perception of sincere collaboration between the many parties (and vendors) involved.
 There’s a lot of superb technical work happening within OTel, and we want to make sure it’s not overshadowed by an opportunistic marketing department here or there!

 This document is divided into two sections:
 * **Goals and Guidelines:** What are we trying to achieve?
 What is our